sublee/subl.ee/resume.md

 :   Industrializes AI.
     {: .note }

-:   Lead a software engineering team including 25+ engineers for developing
+:   Lead 25 software engineers developing MLOps platforms.
-    MLOps platforms.

-    Designed and developed NSML which is a cloud ML research platform for large-scale models on HPC infrastructures.
+    Designed and developed NSML an ML research platform on HPC infrastructures, focused on large-scale AI models.

-    Developed an inference API and a checkpoint preprocessing tools for [HyperCLOVA][], which is a Korean variant of 82B GPT-3.
+    Developed an inference API and checkpoint preprocessing tools for [HyperCLOVA][], which is a Korean variant of 82B GPT-3.

 [clova]: https://clova.ai/